ultralytics/ultralytics/docs/en/guides/docker-quickstart.md

     The following instructions are experimental.
 Sharing a X11 socket with a Docker container poses potential security risks.
 Therefore, it's recommended to test this solution only in a controlled environment.
 For more information, refer to these resources on how to use `xhost`<sup>[(1)](http://users.stat.umn.edu/~geyer/secure.html)[(2)](https://linux.die.net/man/1/xhost)</sup>.

 Docker is primarily used to containerize background applications and CLI programs, but it can also run graphical programs.
-In the Linux world, two main graphic servers handle graphical display: X11 or X Window System and Wayland.
+In the Linux world, two main graphic servers handle graphical display: [X11](https://www.x.org/wiki/) (also known as the X Window System) and [Wayland](https://wayland.freedesktop.org/).
 Before starting it's essential to determine which graphics server you're currently using.
 Just run this command to find out:

 ```bash
 env | grep -E -i 'x11|xorg|wayland'
 ```

+Setup and configuration of an X11 or Wayland display server is outside the scope of this guide.
+If the above command returns nothing, then you'll need to start by getting either working for your system before continuing.

 ### Running a Docker Container with a GUI